Torremaggiore

-Torremaggiore is a town, comune (municipality) and former seat of a bishopric, in the province of Foggia in the Apulia (in Italian: Puglia), region of southeast Italy.
+Torremaggiore is a town, comune (municipality) and former seat of a bishopric, in the province of Foggia in Apulia (in Italian: Puglia), region of southeast Italy.

 It lies on a hill, 169 m over the sea, and is famous for production of wine and olives.

 History

 The history of Torremaggiore is strictly connected to that of the burg of (Castel) Fiorentino (di Puglia), a Byzantine frontier stronghold founded by the Italian catepan Basil Boioannes in 1018.